3D Moving-mesh Hydrodynamical Simulations of Wind/Jet Driven Ultraluminous X-ray Source Bubbles: Introduction

-In this pioneer work, we choose to focus on the regular shaped ULX bubbles, because it is probable that these bubbles reside in a homogeneous ISM environment and contain relatively simple production mechanisms.
-We aim at using numerical simulations to explore the dependencies of different outflow parameters on the properties of ULX bubbles.
 We organize this paper as follows.
 In Section~\ref{sec:methods}, we describe the setups of our simulation framework and the outflow injection method.
 In Section~\ref{sec:result}, we display the results of our simulation and discuss about the parameter dependencies.
 In Section~\ref{sec:discussion}, we discuss about how our results can shed light on the current observational data.
 And finally in Section~\ref{sec:conclusion}, we summarize the conclusions of this work.